EnricoPicci/scopone-ng-react/README.md

 ## Test WebSocket server APIs

-### Test the server from VSCode playing an entire game
+### Test the server from VSCode playing an entire game with standalone service (e.g. with the service in "scopone-rx-service" folder just below the Workspace folder)

 Go to the server folder with `cd server`.
 Launch the server with `~/go/bin/server`.
 Set the WebSocket server url as value of the property `serverAddress` in the file `scopone-rx-service/src/environments/environment.ts`.
 If the WebSocket server has been launched locally, then the url is `ws://localhost:8080/osteria`.
 Otherwise specify the url to be used.

-From within VSCode, open the file `service.mocha-play-game.ts` which can be found in the client projects (Angular or React).
-Go to the VSCode Debug window, select "Current TS Tests File in scopone-rx-service (client-ng or client-react)" in the Run drop down list and launch.
+Go to the scopone-rx-service (cd scopone-rx-sewrvice from the workspace folder).
+Open VSCode and from within VSCode, open the file `service.mocha-play-game.ts`.
+Go to the VSCode Debug window, select "Current TS Tests File" in the Run drop down list and launch.

 This test creates a new game and plays an entire hand (i.e. plays all 40 cards) and checks that everything works from a WebSockets API point of view.

+### Test the server from VSCode playing an entire game with the React client service

+Do the same as above, but from the "client-react" folder.
+IN case of React implementation, from within the client-react folder it is also possible to launch the command `npm run test-rx-service` to test and entire hand of a new game from command line.

 ### Start the first hand of a game and play 36 cards

 Do the same steps described in the "Test the server from VSCode" section, but launch the file `scopone-server.service.play-39-cards.ts`.
 This test creates a new game and plays the first hand for 36 cards.
 This allows a tester to log in the server from the front end and test the end of an hand without having to play all cards.

-## Client
+## Angular Client (client.ng folder)

 The Client is an Angular application, currently using version 9 of the framework.